 Set Up Quickly, Except the Inbounder

 We want the four players on the floor to set up as quickly as possible.
 The Inbounder however should get to the ball as slowly as possible.
 This allows time for their teammates to get into position.
-It also allows players time to make reads.
+It also allows players time to make reads on the inbound plays.

 Start the Movement on the Referee’s Pass